-Directors are expected to attend our annual meeting of stockholders, board meetings and meetings of the committees on which they serve.
+Directors are expected to attend our annual meeting of shareholders, board meetings and meetings of the committees on which they serve.
 They are also expected to prepare for meetings in advance and to dedicate the time at each meeting as necessary to properly discharge their responsibilities.
 Informational materials, useful in preparing for meetings, are distributed in advance of each meeting.
-In 2006, there were four meetings of the Board, and each of the directors attended at least 75% of the meetings of the Board and committees on which he or she served.
-In addition, Directors Burgess, Burke, Carney, Currin, Hart, Michas, Morrow and Rubenstein attended our 2006 Annual Meeting of Stockholders.
+In 2007, there were seven meetings of the board, and each of the directors attended at least 85% of the meetings of the Board and committees on which he or she served.
+In addition, directors Burgess, Burke, Carney, Currin, Glaske and Michas attended our 2007 Annual Meeting of Shareholders.

-The board of directors has an Audit Committee, a Compensation Committee and a Nominating & Corporate Governance Committee.
+The board of directors has an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.